appalrpivotal/fedex-cloud-native-spring-workshop/README.md

 # Cloud Native Workshop
 Cloud Native Application development with Spring and Cloud Foundry.
 Join Pivotal and ESI for a half-day hands-on workshop to introduce key concepts in modern cloud native application development and delivery.
-This workshop will introduce cloud-native and Spring application development along with Pivotal Cloud Foundry.
 The labs will leverage Spring Boot, along with bonus sessions for and Actuator and Spring Cloud (Netflix OSS)

 **Events**
 - Stay informed for the [2017 SpringOne Platform](https://springoneplatform.io/) to be held in San Francisco, CA, December 4-7, 2017.